 With that said, let’s take a look at the best dining options, crowds, entertainment, and other things to consider when it comes to Thanksgiving at Walt Disney World…

-At present, Walt Disney World’s website does not seem to indicate which or how many restaurants will serve special Thanksgiving menus on November 22, 2018.
+At present, Walt Disney World’s website does not seem to indicate which or how many restaurants will serve special Thanksgiving menus.
 Last year, 28 different restaurants offered special menus, and that was indicated on DisneyWorld.com several months in advance.
 Normally, that would be the topic of a Disney Parks Blog post, but I can’t find anything on the topic for this year.

 If you want a different spin on Thanksgiving, we recommend Biergarten.
 While Germany does not celebrate Thanksgiving (for reasons I hope are obvious), Oktoberfest is basically Germany’s take on Thanksgiving, except with everyone–and not just Drunk Uncle–imbibing.
 Seriously, Biergarten has a wonderful atmosphere that works incredibly well with Thanksgiving, it’s a family-friendly restaurant, and even if you go alone or as a couple, you will find yourself part of large adopted family by the end of the meal.